ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### What should I pack?

-You will need to pack your belongings in a way that you will be able to personally carry them to the DTS Lecture location, as well as throughout Outreach Phase. **You will not be able to leave anything in Sendai during Outreach Phase.**
+You will need to pack your belongings in a way that you will be able to personally carry them to the DTS Training location, as well as throughout Outreach Phase. **You will not be able to leave anything in Sendai during Outreach Phase.**

 Especially because of carrying the luggage around during Outreach, we ask that you carry no more than two pieces of luggage:

 - A small everyday backpack
-- A hiking backpack at a size you can comfortably carry, or a small to medium-sized case with a volume of no more than 80L (no large cases please!)
+- A hiking backpack at a size you can comfortably carry, or a small to medium-sized case with a volume of no more than 80L (**no large cases please!**)

 Here’s a basic list of things that you’ll **need** for your time here at YWAM Sendai:

-- Passport (must be valid for at least six months after DTS has graduated)
+- Passport (must be valid for at least six months after the school's Departure Date)
 - Proof of health insurance (must be valid for Japan)
 - Bible
 - Something to take notes with
 - Towel
 - Personal toiletry items
-- Winter clothing
-- Warm coat
+- Clothing suited for season
-- Sleeping bag & pillow for outreach
+- Sleeping bag & travel pillow for outreach

 Here’s an additional list of recommended items:

-- Small packaged snacks for gifts representing your nation (This is beneficial for meeting Japanese people after you arrive, including at church)
+- Small packaged snacks or gifts representing your nation (Beneficial for meeting Japanese people after you arrive, including at church)
 - Travel mug for hot drinks
 - Smartphone (for Bible, maps, language translation, taking notes, making local friends, disaster notifications, communicating on [Discord](../community/communication.md) etc.)
 - Foldable umbrella
-- Small mirror (limited use of shared bathroom in mornings)
+- Small mirror (limited use of shared bathroom)

 ### Do I need to buy health insurance?